whatsupmailbox/whatsupmailbox.github.io/_posts/2016-03-21-Popsugar-Must-Have-Subscription-Box-March-2016-Review-Coupon.md

 <DD>Value $38</DD>
 </DL>

 <p>I'm not sure if it's just me but this design is either totally fashionable or down right plain weird.
 I myself think it looks kind of weird, at least on me when I tried it on.
-Maybe it's just not my stle.
+Maybe it's just not my style.
 It's a definite pass and will be gifted.</p>

 <br>